TresCulebras/TresCulebras/README.md

 ### Hi there 👋

+Hello, I'm a passionate student of fundamentals in data science at HypeDev.
+With a deep interest in technology, especially in the realm of fintech, I am constantly excited to explore the world of coding and numbers.
+Eager to learn and grow, I am thrilled to be on this path and fully dedicated to honing my skills.

+I am actively seeking opportunities to collaborate and contribute to projects related to data science and coding, particularly in Python.
+I believe in the power of data-driven insights and am motivated to apply my knowledge to solve real-world challenges.
+Whether it's exploring datasets, building predictive models, or creating data visualizations, I'm enthusiastic about leveraging the potential of data to drive meaningful outcomes.

+I look forward to connecting with like-minded individuals and being a part of innovative projects that push the boundaries of technology and data science.
+Let's collaborate and make an impact together!

 <!--
 **TresCulebras/TresCulebras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.